 Elements of LPP - professional relationship and independence

-Where privilege does not apply
+Where privilege has been waived or does not apply

 Privilege can be waived by: